Tejaswini-Kawadkar/Media-Stream-Analytics/README.md

 # Media-Stream-Analytics

-Here’s a professional and structured **README** file for your Project 2: Media Stream Analytics.
-You can save this as `README.md` and include it in your GitHub repository.

----

-# Media Stream Analytics

 ## Project Overview

 **Media Stream Analytics** is a real-time data pipeline designed to process viewership logs and related metadata for a media streaming platform.
 This project leverages AWS services including Kinesis, EMR, Glue, S3, Athena, Airflow (MWAA), Snowflake, and QuickSight to ingest, transform, and visualize streaming and batch data.